alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: CapTemporarilyCreate u8

-**Notes**: Determines whether villagers will use a TempCreate cap if they don't own any caps in the PurposeTag
+**Notes**: Determines whether villagers will use a TempCreate cap if they don't own any caps in the PurposeTag.
+Condition = only if they don't have any other caps.

 **Versions**: